handihealth/C4H_dental_challenge/README.md

 The API will follow the FHIR Patient resource very closely and is likely to be of the form:

     GET {{baseurl}}/patient/?identifer={{nhsNumber}} where nhsNumber=7430345

-Two servers are avaiable
+Two FHIR demographics servers are available

 *  [BlackPear FHIRBall server](https://pyruscloud.blackpear.com/fhir/Patient?identifier=7430345)
-*  [NeovaHealth FHIR server](http://nhsdemo.openeobs.net/api/v1/patient?identifier=7430345) (needs Basic Authentication: login=fhir_api pwd=fhir_api))
+*  [NeovaHealth FHIR-like server](http://nhsdemo.openeobs.net/api/v1/patient?identifier=7430345) (needs Basic Authentication: login=fhir_api pwd=fhir_api))

-This will return a FHIR JSON string aligned with the [FHIR Patient resource.](http://hl7-fhir.github.io/patient.html)
+This will return a FHIR JSON string aligned with the [FHIR Patient resource.](http://hl7-fhir.github.io/patient.html).

 e.g. [FHIR JSON Patient Example](https://github.com/handihealth/C4H_dental_challenge/blob/master/technical/instances/fhir%20child%20female.json)

+Note that these severs currently return slightly different formats.
+This is expected to be resolved as part of the App challenge, or possibly in advance.

 ###B. Develop Dental Assessment form